Website Manager

 Responsible to assist the Director with the overall growth and development of the PBA.
 Chairs the regularly scheduled meetings in the absence of the Director.
 Assists in supervising and managing the league commissioners and league coaches of PBA.
 Acts on requests of the Board of Directors, as an exofficio member of all committees as appointed by the Director.
 Represents Baseball on the PRO Board of Directors, as a voting member of PRO, in the Directors absence.
 Attends all association grievance and protest hearings.

 Arrange for and oversee all registration activities.
-Is responsible for the assembling of teams either by blind a draft, school or parent player/coach requests as dictated paragraph 24 RECREATIONAL TEAM SELECTION.
-Is responsible for organizing photo schedules with our photographer.
-Communicates with all PBA members.
-This position requires at least 1 year of prior service as a member of the PBA Board of Directors due having access to sensitive information.
+Is responsible for the assembling of teams either by blind draft or school, parent player requests as dictated paragraph 24 RECREATIONAL TEAM SELECTION.

-Is responsible for (if necessary changes are wanted) collecting at least four competitive bids for uniforms/trophies for the recreational teams.
+Is responsible for collecting at least four competitive bids for uniforms for the recreational teams.
 The bids are to be presented to the Board of Directors with a proposal.
 The Board will vote on which bid will be accepted.
 The artwork for the uniforms must also be approved by the Board.
 Responsible for ordering and distributing all uniforms to the appropriate Commissioner.
-Is responsible for ordering trophies.
-T-ball, Coach Pitch, & Machine Pitch (if no tournament in Machine Pitch) will all receive participation medals.
-Machine Pitch (if there is a tournament), 10U, 12U & 14U will only get a trophy/medal if they win 1st or 2nd place in the end of the season tournament.
-The fall league will not distribute any medals or trophies.

 7g.
 SCHEDULING DIRECTOR:

 Is responsible to prepare and maintain game schedules for each league in the PBA during authorized seasons of play.
-Monitor the scheduled play for any need to reschedule games due to cancellation by weather, field closure or schedule changes.
+Monitor the scheduled play for any need to reschedule games due to cancellation by weather or field closure.
 Coordinate the rescheduling of any games with that league Commissioner and coaches by verbal confirmation.
-Maintain an up-to-date master schedule for league and tournament games.
-Coordinating the schedule with the Umpire Director and keep them updated on any changes in the schedule.
-Will be responsible to give the practice & game schedules of all age groups to the City of Papillion.
-This position is recommended to have at least 1 year of prior serviced as a member of the PBA Board of Directors.
-Prefer experience on how the league is formed and ran.
+Maintain an up to date master schedule for league and tournament games.
+Coordinating the schedule with the Umpire Director and keeping him/her updated on any changes in the schedule.

 7h.
 PROMOTIONS & PUBLIC RELATIONS DIRECTOR: